-As indicated in the corporate communication guidelines, beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, websites, visual material and publications.
-In particular, they must ensure that the European Union emblem14 is included in all communication material and they respect the provisions laid out in the grant agreement.
+As indicated in the communication guidelines, beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, websites, visual material and publications.
+In particular, they must ensure that the European Union emblem19 is included in all communication material and that it respects the provisions laid out in the grant agreement.
 The beneficiary's grant may be reduced if such provisions are not respected.